 Extend Visa Using a Visa Agency

 Extending using a visa agent is the most convenient way, with my experience with the agent I used, VISA4ABLI.
 They will arrange your payment and passport pick-up, while other agents will ask you to drop by their office.
-You must use a reputable VISA agency in Bali to extend your visa to avoid fees.
+It would be best if you used a reputable VISA agency in Bali to extend your visa to avoid fees.
 Doing it alone may cost only another IDR 500,000 or $35 USD, but going through this process and returning to immigration twice is quite a hassle.
 If you use an agent to extend this on your behalf, the starting rate is IDR 800,000 or $50 USD for their services.
 You only visit the immigration once; the visa agent will deliver the passport to your accommodation.

-Using a reliable agent is well worth the extra money because they will make the process much easier for you, and you will only have to go to the immigration office once to sign your papers, have your picture taken, and have your fingerprints taken.
+Using a reliable agent is well worth the extra money for your visitor visa extension because they will make the process much easier for you, and you will only have to go to the immigration office once to sign your papers, have your picture taken, and have your fingerprints taken.

 It might be cheaper if you try to do everything yourself, but you'll have to go to customs more than once and wait a long time.
 So, I don't think it's worth it.
 I've been using the services of VISA4BALI, and it's very convenient that they pick up my passport and send me a message when to go to the immigration office when it's time.
 They will also keep you posted if the immigration system is down or if there will be any upcoming holiday that will cause a delay in your visit or visa issuance.
 And did we say they can also help arrange transport services if you need to visit the immigration.
 Inform them beforehand if you need a car to drop you off.